IBM/private-data-collections-on-fabric/pattern-template.md

 1. The blockchain operator creates a IBM Kubernetes Service cluster and an IBM Blockchain Platform 2.0 service.
 1. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the operator installs and instantiates the smart contract on the network.
 1. The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform 2.0.
-1. The React UI uses the Node.js application API to interact and submit transactions to the network.
+1. The Vue.js UI uses the Node.js application API to interact and submit transactions to the network.
-1. The user interacts with the supply chain application web interface to update and query the blockchain ledger and state.
+1. The user interacts with the healthcare platform web-app to update and query the blockchain ledger and state.

 # Components and services